 Are you getting a 0xc1900201 error installing Windows 10?
 I got both that and 0xc1900200.
 Here’s how I fixed it.

 I upgraded my venerable Dell E1505 to Windows 10 over the weekend.
 It was harder than it needed to be, but I got it running.
-It’s an old machine, but the CPU is fast enough to run Windows 10, and if you max out its memory and put an SSD in it, it can handle Windows 10.
+It’s an old machine, but for some tasks, it can handle Windows 10.